a33235485243565206261395894823-ship-it/Automated-Remover-Blocksi/BLOCKSI.md

 Edit `Delete_Blocksi.bat` and set real filesystem paths for:
 - `Delete_Blocksi.ps1`

+If the user wishes they may use the shortcut provided, it is a link to the `.bat` and can be displayed on the desktop or be pinned to the taskbar.
+Users could use the `ico` file provided as the icon for this file or create their own.

 ### Step 2 — Run the Script
 Open PowerShell and run:
 ```powershell